ACCEPTING CASES NATIONWIDE

 Evidence Necessary for a Depo-Provera Lawsuit:

-• Documentation of Depo-Provera Use: Medical records, including prescription records and doctor’s notes, showing that the plaintiff received Depo-Provera, depo-SubQ Provera, or an authorized generic at least twice.
+• Documentation of Depo-Provera Use: Medical records, including prescription records and doctor’s notes, showing that the plaintiff received Depo-Provera, Depo-SubQ Provera, or an authorized generic at least twice.

 • Diagnosis Records: Proof of diagnosis for a meningioma or brain tumor, with pathology reports, MRI or CT scan results, and neurologist or oncologist records showing the diagnosis occurred after starting Depo-Provera.